 - We propose a novel dynamic technique which generates evidence to convict a wide range of real vulnerabilities.
 Compared with the state of the art of test generation techniques [9, 10, 11], it is less expensive.
-The output of our tool is a runnable program input to the whole software system instead of a module, and such an input can be easily turned into an exploit. - The technique is built upon a dynamic program analysis called data lineage tracing.
+The output of our tool is a runnable program input to the whole software system instead of a module, and such an input can be easily turned into an exploit, which is an input that leads to unsafe memory access and system compromise. - The technique is built upon a dynamic program analysis called data lineage tracing.
 It traces the set of input that is relevant to a particular execution point.
 The lineage information is used to guide our evidence generation procedure.
-The challenge of efficiency is overcome by using reduced ordered Binary Decision Diagrams (roBDDs). - Data lineage on its own is not sufficient in producing evidence.
-We design a search algorithm that makes use of lineage information and looks for a mutation of a benign program input that triggers a suspicious vulnerability. - We apply our technique on a set of real software applications and our results show that we are able to reproduce all the known vulnerabilities that we collected for our experiment.
-Our case study also presents the effectiveness of our tool by convicting suspects which have not been brought to "justice" before. - Our performance evaluation indicates that our technique has reasonable overhead.
+The challenge of efficiency is overcome by using Reduced Ordered Binary Decision Diagrams (RoBDDs). - Data lineage on its own is not sufficient in producing evidence.
+We design a search algorithm that makes use of lineage information and looks for a mutation of a benign program input that triggers a suspicious vulnerability. - We apply our technique on a set of real software applications and our results show that we are able to reproduce all the known vulnerabilities that we collected for our experimentation.
+Our case study also presents the effectiveness of our tool by convicting suspects which have not been brought to "justice" before.

+• Our performance evaluation indicates that our technique has reasonable overhead.